droeatumn/kass/README.md

 Add 'docker.enabled = true' and 'docker.fixOwnership = true' to your Nexflow
 configuration (e.g., $HOME/.nextflow/config).
 Make sure Docker is running and you are logged in to Docker Hub.
+Use the --nocontainer option to run without any container (natively).

 <h2>Structural analysis</h2>
 KPI can be used to determine the presence/absence of genes and haplotype pairs from the raw data: https://github.com/droeatumn/kpi